You change how much and when you drink and use the bathroom at scheduled times. This retrains your bladder.

 Overview

-Urinary incontinence, when urine leaks out from the bladder when you don’t want it to, can affect women of all ages.
+Urinary incontinence is when urine leaks out from the bladder when you don’t want it to.
+It can affect people of all ages with approximately 40% of females experiencing some form of it by the age of 40.

-For some women, urine leakage occurs with coughing, laughing or with exercise.
-Other women may have a sudden urge to use the bathroom, and leak before they can get to the toilet.
-Women with urine leakage may stop activities they enjoy.
-You might feel embarrassed.
+It can be embarrassing and stressful when you develop issues with bladder control.
+Coughing, laughing, exercise and other daily activities can lead to unexpected urine leakage.
+You may also have a sudden urge to use the bathroom, and leak before you can get to the toilet.
+With urine leakage you may stop activities that you enjoy.
 You may worry about not being able to quickly find a bathroom.

 A physical therapist works with you on behavior modification, education and exercises to strengthen your pelvic floor muscles.